About Tsum Valley Trek

 Best Season to go on Tsum Valley Trek:

-The best time to go to Tsum Valley Trek is in Spring (March to May) and Autumn (September to November).
-The weather is fantastic at this time of the year, and the views are also at their best.
-Likewise, winter brings harsh cold with itself and heavy snowfall making the trek impossible to go on.
-Similarly, during the monsoon, the region receives rainfall, which makes the trail slippery and dangerous.
+The ideal time for Tsum Valley Trek is in Spring (March to May) and Autumn (September to November).
+The weather is great and the views are stunning during this time.
+Winter is extremely cold with heavy snowfall, making the trek impossible.
+Likewise, the monsoon season brings rainfall, making the trail slippery and dangerous.

 Highlights